Go Back Up

 How brokers can prepare for open enrollment

-Affordable Care Act • September 14, 2022 at 8:48 AM • Written by: Elizabeth Walker
+Affordable Care Act • August 28, 2024 at 2:40 PM • Written by: Elizabeth Walker

 Are you a broker?
-Check out our full open enrollment checklist to help you prepare early
+Check out our full open enrollment checklist to help you prepare early.

-How open enrollment works
+How does open enrollment work?

 To make it easy, the health insurance enrollment deadlines are as follows:

-• Open enrollment period
+• Open enrollment period for the ACA marketplaces

-• Special enrollment period
+• Special enrollment periods for the ACA marketplaces

 Why early preparation for open enrollment is important

-As a broker, open enrollment is about effectively communicating with and educating your clients on their health insurance coverage and other employee benefit options to create the best package for their employees.
-Therefore, it’s important to ensure you are prepared well before November 1.

 Employee benefits have changed significantly over the past few years.
+As a broker, open enrollment is about effectively communicating with and educating your clients on their health coverage and other employee benefit options to create the best package for their employees.
+Therefore, ensuring you’re prepared well before the start of open enrollment is essential.

-By preparing early, you can give your clients enough time to review all their options and make a decision based on data and specific business needs instead of a decision based on gut reactions.
+• You can give your clients enough time to review all their options.
+This helps them make an informed decision based on specific business needs instead of a gut reaction.

 Tips to help you prepare for open enrollment